nhthang9x/3DBox_MQTT/README.md

 Step 9: Running the publisher 2 by `python/python3 publisher_2.py`

-Repeat Step 7 and 8
+Repeat Step 7 and 8 once

 Step 10: Running the subscriber by `streamlit run subscriber.py`

-Step 10: Clicking the link appearing in this terminal.
+Step 11: Clicking the link appearing in this terminal.
 Done

+There are some issues can be happened when running in different operating system such as IOS.